Water Absorbing Polymers: Lawns

-The current drought has revived interest in the use of polymers as soil amendments for reducing irrigation requirements of turf.
+Droughts have revived interest in the use of polymers as soil amendments for reducing the irrigation requirements of turf.
 The term "polymer" covers a lot of territory.
 The crystalline polymers promoted for landscape uses are most commonly either starch-based (which last about a year in the soil) or polyacrylamide-based (very long-lasting).

 Some companies that market these materials for existing landscapes inject the polymer crystals into the soil.
-The injection equipment often does an admirable job of aeration and cultivation, leading customers to believe that the polymers are the reason for increased lawn qualitySoil aeration increases rooting and water infiltration.
+The injection equipment often does an admirable job of aeration and cultivation, leading customers to believe that the polymers are the reason for increased lawn quality.
+Regular soil aeration increases rooting and water infiltration.
 This enhances water use efficiency and ultimately raises lawn quality.

-It should be noted that using crystal-type polymers in hanging baskets and in some container plantings can significantly reduce the frequency and/or amount of watering needed to keep plants healthy.
+It should be noted that using crystal-type polymers in hanging baskets and in some container plantings can reduce the frequency and/or amount of watering needed to keep plants healthy, depending on the size, location, and type of container.

 For more information, see the following Planttalk Colorado™ script(s).